Asabeneh/30-Days-Of-Python/018_day_classes_and_dataclasses/018_day_classes_and_dataclasses.md

 | Assuming a type hint is validation | Malformed runtime data still enters the function | Validate at the boundary and test rejection |
 | Optimizing before measuring | The code becomes harder to explain | Build the simplest correct version, then measure |

-## Practice
+## Exercises

-### Level 1 — Mechanical

-Run `python -m course_days.day018`.
-Predict one output, change one input, and explain the difference.

-### Level 2 — Applied

-Complete [practice/prompts.md](practice/prompts.md) using the supplied synthetic fixture.
-State the input contract and acceptance criteria before coding.

-### Level 3 — Synthesis

-Add one edge case, one negative test, and one paragraph distinguishing observation, inference, and residual risk.

-Review [practice/hints.md](practice/hints.md) only after a real attempt and [practice/solutions.md](practice/solutions.md) only to compare decisions.
+Complete the numbered questions in [practice/exercises.md](practice/exercises.md) in order.
+Run the requested commands, produce the requested artifact, and record the edge case or limitation asked for by the exercise.
+Use [hints](practice/hints.md) only after a real attempt and [solutions](practice/solutions.md) only to compare your reasoning.

 ## Mental model